droliva10/AWS_Cloud_Project/README.md

 ## Section Eleven
 Edit AWS_Cloud_Project files.

 1. Go to AWS console and navigate to the AMI catalog.
-In the search bar search for "unbuntu".
+In the search bar search for "ubuntu".
 Copy the ami string.

 <img src ="AWS_Cloud_Project/Capture13.JPG">